-I had a full week holiday booked in downtown Estepoda, at a lovely resort called Costa Natura, practically on the beach on the Costa del Sol on the Spanish south coast only about 40km up the coast from Gibralter.
+I had a full week holiday booked in downtown Estepoda, at a lovely resort called Costa Natura, practically on the beach (Costa del Sol) of the Spanish south coast only about 40km up the coast from Gibralter.

-We debated which way to travel from Italy and madam chose a flight from Naples to Malaga with Ryanair, dead cheap.
+We debated which way to travel from Italy and madam chose a flight from Naples to Malaga with Ryanair, cheap as chips.
 I instead decided that the old bike and I both needed some exercise so I booked the ferry from Roma (Civitavecchia) over to Barcelona, a very boring but motorway-saving 20 hour ferry trip.
-My trusty Yamaha FJR1300 was prepared for the trip and I set off from Amalfi on a very warm Thursday afternoon, destination Roma.
+My trusty Yamaha FJR1300 was prepared for the trip (just a check over really, as she is only 2 years old) and I set off from Amalfi on a very warm Thursday afternoon, destination Roma.

 Well the resort was totally wonderful, almost on the beach!
 We enjoyed the pool, the bar and the restaurant and almost never moved offsite cos it was total relax!
 We just took a short trip by bike to explore amazing Gibralter one day and then the following Sunday it was time to head back to Barcelona for the ferry home.
-I washed the bike and checked her over, the tyres just needed a bit of air and I set off north at about midday and stopped for the night near Valencia in a wonderful Motel I found by chance, right next to the main road.
+I washed the bike and checked her over, the tyres just needed a bit of air and the engine oil level was perfect and I set off north at about midday and stopped for the night near Valencia in a wonderful Motel I found by chance, right next to the main road.

 Luckily on Monday the boat is always on time (Grimaldi told me that when I asked!) so after check in I headed up to find a good bar on the Ramblas and got some food and drink before boarding, and the trip home was excellent.
 Thanks Spain and thanks Yamaha too!!!